Chazae/Chazae.github.io/README.md

-Profile was made using al-folio
+Profile made using al-folio (Jekyll)

 Here is a Link to the template: http://github.com/alshedivat/al-folio

-Jekyll

 Contact me at sharpchase96@gmail.com